Dao-AILab/flash-attention/README.md

 ## Method 2: Use the Docker building script to build the Flash-Attention in one shot:
 ### Build and Run the Container with Flash-Attention
+This command will build Flash-Attention based on rocm/pytorch:latest for the AMD GPUs detected on your machine.
 ```bash
 bash ./build_and_run.sh
 ```